Roadside Assistance is included with every Root Insurance policy

 If you choose to use another Roadside Assistance provider, just email your receipts to firstname.lastname@example.org for reimbursement.

-Get a flat Even if you know how to change a tire, changing one on the side of a busy road or at night in the rain isn’t ideal.
+Need a flat tire change?
+Even if you know how to change a tire, changing one on the side of a busy road or at night in the rain isn’t ideal.
 Use your Roadside Assistance to get an expert to you who can do it safely—and likely in half the time.

 Whenever the unexpected leaves you stranded on the side of the road, Root’s Roadside Assistance will be there to help you get unstuck.